netxms/netxms-doc/admin/glossary.rst

     Infrastructure Service which is used internally by the IT Service Provider and is not usually visible to the Business.

+  CA
+    Certification authority is an entity that issues digital certificates.
+    More details in :wikipedia:`Wikipedia <Certificate authority>`

   Condition
     (Create condition in infrastructure services)

   Container
     :term:`Object` that can store other containers and :term:`nodes <Node>`.

+  CSR
+    Certificate signing request is a message sent from an applicant to a certificate authority in order to apply for a digital identity certificate.
+    More details in :wikipedia:`Wikipedia <Certificate signing request>`

   DCI
     Abbreviation for :term:`Data Collection Item`